hicksjr2/ISA444-Final-Project/README.md

 12. Synthesized results across statistical, ML, deep learning, and foundation models to understand forecasting behavior and benchmark model performance.

 ## Results and Observations
 Our evaluation compared multiple forecasting approached across the top 40 Store-Dept time series.
-We will reports 1) ME, MAE, RMSE, and MAPE for all methods and 2) Model-winner counts.
+We will report 1) ME, MAE, RMSE, and MAPE for all methods and 2) Model-winner counts.
 Below is a concise summmary of findings.

 1. Baseline Model Performance (Naive vs. Seasonal Naive)
 - Seasonal Naive wins majority of series for ME, MAE, RMSE, and MAPE